Sports and P.E.

 We are a member of Move More to help support us in our teaching of PE.

 Formerly Cheltenham & North Tewkesbury School Sport Network (SSN), Move More have over 10 years’ experience supporting schools develop high quality teaching and learning in PE and school sport.

 They became a charity in 2018 in order to broaden our reach and help more children lead active lifestyles.

 As Move More, they remain within the School Games structure, delivering high quality competitive sporting and leadership opportunities for young people.

 Through Move More, we have access to sporting competition against other primary schools in our area.

 In this academic year, we have taken part in the following sports competition:

 Year 6’s (Class of 2021) Remote Learning Workouts

-During our time remote learning, Year 6 have worked on creating a workout for each day of the week to keep TEAM Mitton active.
+During our time remote learning from January 2021, Year 6 have worked on creating a workout for each day of the week to keep TEAM Mitton active.
 Give Joe Wicks a day off and join in with your own special fitness session by Year 6.